volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 So how should we deal with such differences?

 By passing over new props that say what exactly is to be reproduced in a different way.

+It's not a good idea to have a lot of these props.

+If it is necessary, then perhaps you have to think about creating separate components?